Alluxio/alluxio/docs/Setup-UFS.md

 ### Local file system usage

 By default, Tachyon uses local file system to store certain temporary files.
-In deployments where local file system is not exists, both `tachyon.master.journal.folder` and `tachyon.master.temporary.folder` has to be configured with `swift://` name space.
+In deployments where local file system does not exist, both `tachyon.master.journal.folder` and `tachyon.master.temporary.folder` have to be configured with `swift://` name space.

 ### Accessing IBM SoftLayer object store

 Using the Swift module also makes the IBM SoftLayer object store an option as an under storage system for Tachyon.
-To access SoftLayer there is need in additional preliminary step.
+To access SoftLayer there is an additional preliminary step.
 Up to date, hadoop-openstack implements Keystone authentication model, which is not suitable for SoftLayer object store.
 There is a pending [patch](https://issues.apache.org/jira/browse/HADOOP-10420) to extend hadoop-openstack project with additional type of authentication, which is also good for accessing SoftLayer object